 - Americans are spending markedly less on restaurants and hospitality, travel, and transportation 1

-- 40% of U.S. consumers report being more mindful of where they spend their money 3
+- 66% of consumers are more mindful of spending on groceries 3

-The common theme: For many, the impacts of COVID mean that succeeding financially may mean continuing to tighten belts and adopting mindful approaches to personal finances.
-Whether COVID has impacted your own family’s personal financial situation or not, instilling long-term savings habits can help increase financial confidence for all.
+The common theme: For many, the impacts of COVID followed by the inflation mean that succeeding financially may mean continuing to tighten belts and adopting mindful approaches to personal finances.
+Whether these events have impacted your own family’s personal financial situation or not, instilling long-term savings habits can help increase financial confidence for all.
 Below, we’ll review some examples of how you can make changes in your spending to adopt a saver’s mentality in the current economic climate and beyond.

 In an environment where it may feel like your financial needs are outpacing your income, there is still hope.
 There are several ways you can turn spending into savings.

-While the pandemic has impacted many people’s work status or hours, if you’re among those who have not been laid off or furloughed, COVID-19 shouldn’t stop you from contributing to your Roth IRA or 401(k), regardless of whether your employer has temporarily suspended its match.
+While the recession has impacted many people’s work status or hours, if you’re among those who have not been laid off or furloughed, don’t hold back from contributing to your Roth IRA or 401(k), regardless of whether your employer has temporarily suspended its match.
 Moreover, if you’re spending more time working from home, you can channel the money you’re saving on your commute, eating out, office happy hours, etc. into savings.

 If you’ve been furloughed or your work hours have been reduced, your goal should be to protect the money you’ve saved for retirement as much as you possibly can.
 This could mean leveraging unemployment if you’re eligible, or tapping into any emergency savings you may have socked away.
 A qualified financial professional can also help you shift your retirement strategy and keep you on-track.